ansible/event-driven-ansible/README.md

 ## Providing Feedback

-There are several ways you can give feedback - via comments/issue in here, on GitHub, or via the event-driven-automation@redhat.com email.
+There are several ways you can give feedback - via comments/issue in here, on GitHub, the [Matrix chat](https://matrix.to/#/#eda:ansible.com), or via the event-driven-automation@redhat.com email.